 HOW TO PREPARE YOUR SACRED JOURNEY CACAO FOR DAILY USE

 Pour The Sacred Journey Cacao into a Bowl then add Boiling Water and Mix untill all the cacao has dissolved into a paste .
 Add honey, Sugar and or any spices of your choice into the cacao paste .
 In a separate cup pour boiling or room temp water into your cup.
 Scoop out a heaping tablespoon ( 1-1.5 oz) of Cacao Concentrate with Honey or Spices and Mix in with the water.
 Get ready to enjoy this Divine Drink .

 Mix and Makes 500 grams or 1/2 liter of Cacao Concentrate

 This concentrate can be refrigerated for up to 15 days and will make 12-16 ( 1-1.5 oz) servings to be added to coffee or water

 Every study on chocolate is pointing to the same conclusion: there is something in chocolate that is really good for us.
 That something is the raw cacao bean, the nut that all chocolate is made from.
 Cacao beans are probably the best kept secret in the entire history of food.

 Is Mexico the world's best destination for chocolate lovers?

-please email Stephanie at
+For more information please email Stephanie at

 Freedom Folk and Soul is not a retailer of Sacred Journey Cacao, a portion of the proceeds go to supporting our ministry.